 Table 3.1 Inbuilt data types supported, their parameter and use

-Data Type proposed
+Data Type proposed.

 Following table shows proposed list data types that are not implemented.
 As these type of data frequently required in applications, will implement and integrate with contextual-data generator on requirement basis.